 Vericel is a high-growth commercial-stage biopharmaceutical company, which markets two autologous cell therapy products, MACI and Epicel, and one specialty biologic product, NexoBrid, in the United States.
 Our objective is to become the leading developer of advanced therapies for the sports medicine and severe burn care markets.
-In pursuing this strategy, we seek to increase our commercial product revenue by increasing the number of surgeons implanting MACI, the average number of MACI procedures each such surgeon performs, expanding the clinical indications for which the MACI procedure is approved, and optimizing the ease of use of the MACI procedure for surgeons through, among other efforts, developing and potentially commercializing an arthroscopic delivery method for MACI.
-Additionally, we seek to increase our burn care revenues by expanding the number of burn centers and surgeons consistently using Epicel, and achieving the successful launch and long-term growth of NexoBrid in the U.S. market beginning later this year.
+In pursuing this strategy, we seek to increase our commercial product revenue by increasing the number of surgeons implanting MACI, increasing the average number of MACI procedures each such surgeon performs, expanding the clinical indications for which the MACI procedure is approved, and optimizing the ease of use of the MACI procedure for surgeons through, among other efforts, developing and potentially commercializing an arthroscopic delivery method for MACI.
+Additionally, we seek to increase our Burn Care revenues by expanding the number of burn centers and surgeons consistently using Epicel and NexoBrid, and achieving the long-term growth of NexoBrid in the U.S. market.